wechulimaven/django_microservices_architecture_demo/README.md

 ## 7. Security Considerations

 - **Authentication**: Auth token are used for both user authentication and service to service communication.
+Each service has a unique token thats required by the other service to authenticate each request made.
 - **HTTPS**: Secure communication between clients and the gateway service.
 - **Secrets Management**: Kubernetes secrets are used to store sensitive data such as database credentials.
 - **Request Throttling**: The Gateway Service implements request throttling to prevent abuse and ensure fair usage.